Commander's cloud governance capabilities cover the follow primary areas:

 You can use Commander’s tag and label synchronization combined with Commander’s Tag Compliance Policy to ensure that resources like AWS instances or GCP VMs have the appropriate tags and labels.

 When the appropriate tags and labels are used, you can utilize power scheduling recommendations to power down dev test workloads during prime times.
 You can also make policy enforcement as strict or lenient as you like — you could report on instances that don't follow corporate tag and label rules or be more restrictive and ensure they are always powered off; you could even run custom workflows to perform a specific action upon detection of an offending instance or VM.

 For more information, see Tag and Label Enforcement.

 When you set up self-service provisioning for users through the Service Portal, you can control the instance types and VMs available to them.
 This keeps the available instance types and VMs down to a manageable number, and it can allow better use of Reserved Instances.

 For information on setting up the self-service Service Catalog, see Catalog.
-For information on how to take advantage of the cost savings offered by Reserved Instances, see Managing Reserved Instance Recommendations and Reserved Instance Planner Report.
+For information on how to take advantage of the cost savings offered by Reserved Instances, see Managing Reserved Instance Recommendations and Reserved Instance Recommendations Report.

 Commander’s Service Catalog and provisioning automation can also enforce cloud governance policies at provisioning time through workflows.
 For example, security image scans can be executed before powering on a new VM, and the master images in the service catalog that are used as templates for the organization can be updated with the latest security patches.
 New production VMs can also be registered and scheduled for the appropriate backup services when they're provisioned.